The 6 has the sixth worst commute

 Connecting airports to transit just makes sense

 Although we love to see you, we know the airport is never your final destination.
-As a tourist, an investor, a worker or a student coming to Canada, Union Station West would make the final leg of your trip smooth and simple—not cramped on a congested highway.
-Also, connecting our region’s airports by transit will help them to play a role to accommodate the incredible growth in air travel demand we are expecting over the next few decades.
+As a tourist, an investor, a worker or a student coming to Canada, a second regional transit hub near the airport would make the final leg of your trip smooth and simple—not cramped on a congested highway.